ludovicoserrani-nautes/next-js-web-worker-example/README.md

 # WebWorker example

-This example shows how to run code in WebWorkers by utilizing webpack 4.
+This example shows how to run code in WebWorkers (with imports) by utilizing webpack 5.

 ## Deploy your own